Efergy Engage Hub Online Set-up Guide & Troubleshooting

 - Reboot your internet router, then reboot the hub, and try again.

 - Ensure the Transmitter is within a few metres of the Hub for this initial set-up.
 You can move it away again later.

 - Remove and replace the batteries, and try again.

 - Try 'Scan for Devices' again, and while the software is scanning, press the button on the transmitter a few times.

 - Don't forget to check the checkbox before clicking "Add Devices".

 Readings do not make sense at Step 6

 Incorrect readings are typically a result of the sensor clamp being installed in the wrong location at your meter board.
-Please review our detailed installation guide for households with solar power.
+See simplified diagram below: